 On this date in 1991, he released his hit, “Dallas,” after commenting that the venue made him “wish Dallas was in Tennessee”.
 Technically, Billy Bob’s is in Fort Worth, not too far from Dallas, so we’re gonna let him slide on this one.

 A co-write by Alan and Keith Stegall, it was third single from Alan’s second studio album, Don’t Rock the Jukebox, and became his fourth consecutive #1 single on the U.S. Billboard Hot Country Songs chart.

 The clever lyrics detail how the woman he loves, named Dallas, is heading back to Dallas, Texas.
 He notes that, just like in real life, he wished the actual city (and the girl) could be in Tennessee.

-After I went there for the first time last year, I wholeheartedly agree… we need a Billy Bob’s in every state.
+After I went there for the first time a couple years ago, I wholeheartedly agree… we need a Billy Bob’s in every state.
 It’s unlike any other venue you’ve ever been to, I can promise you that.

 And here’s a great live performance of it, straight from the Lone Star state many years ago… long live Billy Bob’s, y’all: